sqdnoises/sqd-dl/README.md

 ![Python language](https://img.shields.io/badge/language-Python-yellow)
 ![Trivago hotel](https://img.shields.io/badge/hotel-Trivago-orange)

-Download youtube videos easily using this program!
+Simple command line app/tool to download youtube videos easily!

 ## Getting Started
 Clone this repository or download the zip and extract it to a folder you like.